WPBeginner

 Some translation plugins allow you to make automatic translations available for search engines to index.

 These machine translations are not very good.
-They can be odd and even misleading at times.
-Allowing search engines to index this low-quality content is a bad idea.
-Google can identify such content and will consider it as spam which would damage your website’s search rankings.
+They can be odd and even misleading at times, especially when put side-by-side with content done by professional translators.
+Allowing search engines to index this low-quality content is a bad idea and can hurt your multilingual SEO attempts.
+Google can identify this content and will consider it spam, which would damage your website’s search rankings.

-However for manual site translations, yes you should definitely let Google index your translated versions, so you can rank higher in local SEO.
+However, for manual site translations, you should let Google index your translated versions so you can rank higher in local SEO.

 We hope this article helped you find the best WordPress translation plugins for your multilingual website.
-You may also want to see our practical tips on how to increase your website traffic.
+You may also want to see our other guides to improve your multilingual WordPress website:

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.